Boundary pairs associated with quadratic forms: Boundary pairs constructed from other boundary pairs

 is a closed subspace of $\HS^{1,\dec}$, and $\qf h := (\qf h_1 \oplus \qf h_2) \restr{\HS^1}$ is a non-negative, closed form in $\HS$ with associated operator $H$.
 We call $\qf h$ the \emph{coupled form} obtained from $\qf h_1$ and $\qf h_2$.

 Set

-\begin{proposition} Assume that $(\Gamma_i,\HSaux)$ are boundary pairs for $i=1,2$ such that~\eqref{eq:bd2.coupl} holds.
-Then the following assertions are true: \begin{enumerate} \item The pair $(\Gamma,\HSaux)$ is a boundary pair associated with the coupled quadratic form $\qf h$, called the \emph{(Neumann-)coupled boundary pair}. \item The Dirichlet operator associated with the coupled boundary pair is decoupled, i.e., $\HDir = \HDir_1 \oplus \HDir_2$, while the Neumann operator (the operator associated with $\qf h$) is (in general) coupled.
-Moreover, the (weak) Dirichlet solution operator and the \DtN operator of the coupled boundary pair are given by
+\begin{proposition} Assume that $(\Gamma_i,\HSaux)$ are boundary pairs for $i=1,2$ such that the density condition~\eqref{eq:bd2.coupl} holds.
+Then the following assertions are true: \begin{myenumerate} \item The pair $(\Gamma,\HSaux)$ is a boundary pair associated with the coupled quadratic form $\qf h$, called here the \emph{(Neumann-)coupled boundary pair}. \item The Dirichlet operator associated with the coupled boundary pair is decoupled, i.e., $\HDir = \HDir_1 \oplus \HDir_2$, while the Neumann operator (the operator associated with $\qf h$) is (in general) coupled.
+Moreover, the Dirichlet solution operator and the \DtN\ operator of the coupled boundary pair are given by

 for $\phi \in \HSaux^{1/2}=\ran \Gamma$, where $z \in \C \setminus \spec \HDir = \C \setminus (\spec {\HDir_1} \cup \spec {\HDir_2})$. \item We have